As part of our monthly series we’ll be looking at April marketing themes use in your marketing to keep customers and visitors engaged online.

 Get creative and have fun planning an amazing short break package that families with young children will love, then promote it to your email subscribers, previous guests and social media audiences.

 Kind of like Christmas, Easter has become a major retail event.
-Large family get-togethers, huge banquets of carved meats, chocolate egg hunts and yellow chicks are plastered around the stores from January.
+Large family get-togethers, huge banquets of carved meats, chocolate egg hunts and yellow chicks are everywhere from January.

 It’s also when the kids get a couple of weeks off school, so millions of families around the country are looking for fun things to do away from the TV and the devices… could you provide an answer?